 (HMO): personal care from a set network.

-You'll need a PCP to manage your care and refer you to specialists.
+You'll need a PCP to manage your care and refer you to specialistspecialists.
 You must go to certain doctors and hospitals, unless it's an emergency/urgent care.

 Preferred Provider Organization

-(PPO): a plan that has the freedom to go out-of-network, but you will pay less if you go to in-network doctors and hospitals.
+(PPO): This plan also allows you to visit certain doctors and hospitals, and you have the freedom to go out-of-network.
+However, you will pay less if you go to in-network doctors and hospitals.

 Primary Care and